The 2018 Golden Trowel Awards

 Keri, an Iowa native, is a Florida expert in gardening and outdoor projects.
 She has worked as a horticulture expert for one of Orlando’s largest theme parks and teaches as an extension lecturer for the University of Florida.
 Her blog, Miss Smarty Plants, provides easy-to-follow advice from lawn care to gardening.
 She also takes the extra step and provides her own images of common issues for both activities.
 Keri also offers insightful advice on how to improve the aesthetic of your garden and yard.

 Our Favorite 2018 Post: Using Pinterest for Easy Garden Design

 The Impatient Gardener

 Author: Erin Schanen

 Erin is a DIY gardener with over 15 years of experience.
-Her 1.3 acre property contains several gardens.
-Her blog, The Impatient Gardener, is a misnomer of name because she writes in great detail about gardening and patiently guides the reader over the basics, using her own images.
+Her 1.3-acre property contains several gardens.
+Her blog, The Impatient Gardener, is a misnomer because she writes in great detail about gardening and patiently guides the reader over the basics, using her own images.
 And speaking of images, Erin runs one of the most gorgeous Instagram accounts: @impatientgardener.

 Our Favorite 2018 Post: Taking Drastic Measures to Save A Special Plant

 Sarah is an award-winning gardener.
 In 2003, she received the Centenary Prize from The Royal Horticultural Society.
 Her passion for her blog, The Gardening Shoe, is displayed in reflective and informative posts about various plants and gardening activities.